| | |

 Apparently this film set just south of Höfn was built in 2010 for an Icelandic film that never ended up getting made.
 You can pay the landowner a fee to explore it.
 We didn’t bother because it’s, well, fake, but the landscape around it is said to be very pretty.

 Viking village film set: About 5 kilometers past Höfn on route 1, turn right onto the dirt road toward Stokksnes.
 Turn left at the Viking Cafe.
+Admission: 1,100 ISK, children under 16 free.

 Day 8: Eastern Iceland

-Accommodations for 1 night: Seyðisfjörður or Egilsstadir
+Accommodations for 1 night: Seyðisfjörður or Egilsstaðir

 Driving